\'Etale monodromy and rational equivalence for $1$-cycles on cubic hypersurfaces in $\mathbb P^5$: Application to hyperplane sections of cubic fourfolds in

-\begin{example} {\rm Let $\bcX $ be a $K3$-surface embedded into $\PR ^m$.
-Since hyperplane sections of a surface are curves, Assumptions (A) and (B) are satisfied.
-Passing to finite extension $T'$ of $T$ we get a section of the morphism $\bcY _{T'}\to T'$, which gives that Assumption (A) is satisfied in a family, for $\bcY _T$ over $T$.
-The third cohomology of a $K3$-surface vanishes and $A^2(\bcX )$ is not representable by Mumford's result in \cite{Mumford}.
-By Theorem \ref{main3}, for a very general hyperplane section $\bcY _t$ of the surface $\bcX $ the kernel of the push-forward homomorphism ${r_t}_*$ from $A^p(\bcY _t)$ to $A^{p+1}(\bcX )$ is countable.
-It means that, for a fixed point $P_t$ in $\bcY _t$, there exists only a countable set of points on the fibre $\bcY _t$, which are rationally equivalent to $P_t$ on the surface $\bcX $.
-This is a particular case of Proposition 2.4 in \cite{VoisinNewPaper}. } \end{example}
+Let first $X$ be a $K3$-surface embedded appropriately into $\PR ^m$.
+Since smooth hyperplane sections of a projective surface are smooth projective curves, Assumptions 1, 2 and 3 are satisfied.
+By Beauville's result, \cite{Beauville}, the group $A^2(X)$ is divisible.
+The third cohomology of a $K3$-surface vanishes, so that the Albanese variety is trivial.
+By Roitman's theorem, \cite{Roitman_tors}, the group $A^2(X)$ is uniquely divisible.
+Then there is no difference between rational and integral weak representability for this group.
+Moreover, we know that $A^2(X)$ is not representable by Mumford's result in \cite{Mumford}.
+By Theorem \ref{main3}, for a very general hyperplane section $Y_P$ of the surface $X$ the kernel of the push-forward homomorphism ${r_P}_*$ from $A^p(Y_P)$ to $A^{p+1}(X)$ is countable.
+This is, of course, a particular case of Proposition 2.4 in \cite{Voisin: Sympl. involutions}.